younbaek/younbaek.github.io/research.md

     <details>
         <summary style="margin-top: -1.3em; cursor: pointer; color: #007BFF;">Abstract</summary>
         <p class="notice" style="margin-top:0 !important">
             Innovation requires a fundamental choice: exploit what is already known, or explore what might work instead.
-Venture capital is often celebrated for discovering transformative companies by financing ideas that others overlook.
-How much do venture capitalists truly venture?
-Do they explore as much as their limited partners would prefer?
-And in today's AI boom, are venture capitalists venturing into new opportunities, or are they converging on the conventional investment theses?
+In venture capital, this choice is reflected in whether investors back conventional startups that resemble many existing ventures or differentiated startups pursuing less-tested ideas.
+Conventional investments are often individually rational.
+They build on existing knowledge, are easier to evaluate, and reduce investment risk.
+Yet when many investors make the same individually rational choice, capital may become concentrated on a small number of commercial hypotheses.
+A market can finance thousands of startups while conducting remarkably few independent experiments.
+This paper asks whether venture capital suffers from such congestion: how much venture capital actually explores, why investors converge on conventional investment theses, and whether individually rational exploitation leads the market to finance fewer independent experiments than investors would prefer.
         </p>
     </details>